MatthiasvdBelt/CAGECAT_instance/README.md

 ssh <ip_address_of_computer_running_docker_container> -L 9999:%container_ip%:88
 ```

-Next, you are able to use CAGECAT and all it's functionalities when navigating to [http://localhost:9999/](http://localhost:9999/) in your browser.
+Next, you are able to use CAGECAT and all its functionalities when navigating to [http://localhost:9999/](http://localhost:9999/) in your browser.

 ### 5. Updating CAGECAT
 1. Currently, **no backup** is created from your local database and executed jobs.